Gary Elkins (politician)

-Gary Wayne Elkins (born March 15, 1955) is an American businessman and politician who was a Republican member of the Texas House of Representatives.
+Gary Wayne Elkins (March 15, 1955 - November 26, 2025) was an American businessman and politician who was a Republican member of the Texas House of Representatives.
 From 1995, with the advent of the George W. Bush gubernatorial administration, until 2019, Elkins represented District 135 in Harris County.

 Elkins won his eleventh term in the state House in the general election held on November 4, 2014, when he defeated Democrat Moiz A. Abbas of Houston.
 He won his twelfth term on November 8, 2016, with 26,685 votes (47.7 percent).
 He was unseated in his bid for a thirteenth term by Democrat Jon Rosenthal, who polled 28,430 votes (50.8 percent).
 Another 866 votes (1.5 percent) went to the Libertarian Party candidate, Paul Bilyeu.

+Elkins died on November 26, 2025 in Houston, Texas, at the age of 70.

 Background

 Elkins graduated in 1974 from Bellaire High School in the Bellaire section of Houston.
 He subsequently earned a Bachelor of Science in Practical Theology from the private Southwestern Assemblies of God University in Waxachachie in Ellis County in the Dallas-Fort Worth metroplex.
 He has worked in real estate and since 1985 has owned Personal Credit Corporation, which operates a dozen payday-lending locations in Houston.
 He is a long-term legislative opponent of attempts to regulate his own industry.

 Elkins and his wife, the former Julie Ann Brown, have four children, Crystal Boyd, Jeremy Ross Elkins, and Grace and Rachael Elkins, and as of 2014, four grandchildren.
 The couple resides in the Jersey Village section of Houston.
 He is a member of the Faith Assembly of God Church in Houston.